ignoxx/caloriemate/README.md

 - Open the app, take a quick picture of your food
 - AI analyzes it and gives you rough calorie/protein estimates
 - Start eating, no waiting around
-- Later, if you want, you can review the meal, add more context (like "this was a large portion" or "homemade pasta"), and re-analyze for a better estimate
+- Later, if you want, you can review the meal, add more context (like "this was a large portion" or "180g of oat, 30g of whey protein and 200ml milk", "burata pizza"), and re-analyze for a better estimate

 The app focuses on calories and protein since those were my main concerns.
 The more details you provide, the more accurate the estimates get, but even with minimal info, you get ballpark numbers that are good enough to track trends.